-\square MNR T R: Your hearing aid will indicate that the battery is running low.
+☐ MNR T R: When the battery is running low, you hear three alternate beeps.
+This gives you approximately two hours before the hearing aid runs out of battery.
 At this point, you may continue to stream audio for approximately one hour.

-☐ MNR T: Your hearing aid will indicate that the battery is running low.
+☐ MNR T: When the battery is running low, you hear three alternate beeps.
 This gives you approximately 15 minutes before the hearing aid runs out of battery.
 At this point, Bluetooth® connectivity is turned OFF.